-Grades K–2 Books
+Books for Grades K–2

 Teacher Tip – Use the character cards to tell the important events in the story.

-Grades 3–4
+Books for Grades 3–4

-Grades 5+ Books
+Books for Grades 5+

-Grades K-5 Writing
+Writing for Grades K-5

 Teacher Tip – Setting constraints can actually spark creativity!
-It sounds counterintuitive, but parameters can actually help get our gears spinning.
+It sounds counterintuitive, but parameters actually help get our gears spinning.
 Give your students constraints on number of characters or assign different spooky settings to different groups of students.